1989 Season Archive

 READ MORE >>

-The largest Homecoming crowd in the Bill McCartney era, 50,057, witnessed the methodical dismantling of the Jayhawks as the Buffs rolled to a 49-17 win.
+— October 21, 1989 – Boulder No. 3 Colorado 49, Kansas 17 — The largest Homecoming crowd in the Bill McCartney era, 50,057, witnessed the methodical dismantling of the Jayhawks as the Buffs rolled to a 49-17 win.
 Starting for the injured Eric Bieniemy, senior tailback J.J.
 Flannigan ran for 178 yards and three touchdowns, including two in the second quarter as Colorado built a 21-3 halftime advantage.
 Before Kansas was allowed to score its two consolation touchdowns in the fourth, Colorado had built the lead to 42-3.
+The 482 …

 READ MORE >>

-The 100th edition of the Colorado Buffaloes continued their assault on the record books as Colorado scored on all seven first half possessions en route to crushing Iowa State, 52-17.
+— October 14th – at Iowa State No. 3 Colorado 52, Iowa State 17 — The 100th edition of the Colorado Buffaloes football team continued their assault on the record books as Colorado scored on all seven first half possessions en route to crushing Iowa State, 52-17.
 The Cyclones stayed even with the Buffs through the first quarter, forging a 10-10 score with a 50-yard field goal on the first play of the second quarter.
 Thereafter, though, it was all Buffs.
-Colorado scored 35 points in the second quarter, setting a school record for points in that particular stanza.
-The halftime total of 45 points was also a new school standard for one half, besting 41 points laid on Northwestern in 1978.
+Colorado scored 35 points in the second quarter, setting a …

 READ MORE >>